 If you or your child keeps getting fevers, there could be several causes.
-These can include periodic fever syndromes, recurrent infection, immunodeficiency syndromes, or autoimmune diseases.
+These can include periodic fever syndromes, recurrent infection, immunodeficiency syndromes, mast cell activation syndrome (MCAS), or autoimmune diseases.
 The periodic fever syndromes, also known as autoinflammatory diseases will be discussed here.

-Doctors do not want to miss something that may be an infection that needs treatment, such as strep throat, versus a virus, or other concerning diseases.
-Often, it is not until a child shows a pattern of fevers and other symptoms over several months where they have no infections detected that doctors start to consider the need to evaluate the patient for periodic fever syndromes.
+Doctors do not want to miss something that may be an infection that needs immediate treatment, such as strep throat.
+Often, it is not until a child or adult shows a pattern of fevers and other symptoms over several months where they have no infections detected that doctors start to consider the need to evaluate the patient for periodic fever syndromes.

 What are Periodic Fever Syndromes?